Southwest Pacific Ocean and Indonesia

 Coral Triangle

-The Southwest Pacific hosts an astonishing amount of marine life.
-Seventy-five percent of the world’s coral species are found here—nearly 600 different species.
-Over 2000 different types of reef fish find refuge in these dazzling underwater gardens, and this is an important place for tuna to spawn.
-Whales, dolphins, porpoises, dugongs and whale sharks feed, breed and migrate in these waters.
-And the Southwest Pacific is home to six of the world’s seven species of marine turtles.
+The Southwest Pacific hosts an astonishing amount of marine life and is widely regarded as one of the most biodiverse places on earth.
+Seventy-five percent of the world’s coral species are found within the region’s Coral Triangle—nearly 600 different species—including some of the world’s most climate resilient reefs.
+Over 2000 types of reef fish find refuge in these dazzling underwater gardens, and this is an important place for tuna to spawn.
+Whales, dolphins, porpoises, dugongs and whale sharks feed, breed and migrate through these blue corridors and the Southwest Pacific is home to six of the world’s seven species of marine turtles.

 People & Communities

-Southwest Pacific marine resources support the livelihoods of over 120 million people and provide food to local coastal communities and millions more worldwide.
+The Southwest Pacific’s marine resources support the livelihoods of over 120 million people and provide food to local coastal communities and millions more worldwide.
 The region also holds incredible cultural diversity.
-There are over 2,000 languages spoken across these waters and cultures share a strong connection to the sea.
+There are over 2000 languages spoken across the region and cultures share a strong connection to the sea with environmental management approaches that are integrated into their cultural traditions.

 Threats